Random polynomials: central limit theorems for the real roots: Proof of Lemma

-\underline{\textit{Step 1: Approximate the number of real roots by the number of sign changes.}} Let $V$ and $r$ be defined as in \eqref{def:V} and \eqref{def_r}.
+Let $V$ and $r$ be defined as in \eqref{def:V} and \eqref{def_r}.
 Lemma \ref{multipleroot} asserts that in a small interval, it is unlikely that the polynomial $P_n$ has more than $1$ root.
 If $P_n$ has at most $1$ root in an interval $(a, b)$ and does not vanish at $a$ and $b$ then $N_{n}(a, b)=1$ if $P_n(a)$ and $P_n(b)$ have different signs and $N_{n}(a, b)=0$ otherwise.
 Hence, on a small interval $(a,b)$, it is reasonable to approximate $N_{n}(a, b)$ by the number of sign changes:

 where

 The following lemma estimates the accuracy of this approximation for a long interval.

 \begin{lemma}[Approximate by sign changes] Assume that the $\xi_i$ are iid standard Gaussian.
 For any positive constant $\ep$, there exist constants $C, C'$ such that the following holds.
 Let $T>1/C$ and $a, b$ be such that $1-a_n\leq a<b\leq 1-b_n$ and $\log\frac{1-a}{1-b}=T$.
 Let $j_0=\delta^{-1}\log(1-a)^{-1}$ and $j_{1}=\delta^{-1}\log(1-b)^{-1}$ where $\delta$ is any number with